vapoursynth/vapoursynth/doc/gpufilters.rst

 +---------------------------+-----------+---------------------------------------------------------------+

-Shaders reach the pipeline two ways, and the examples show one each: the invert filter and the in-tree GPUBoxBlur ship readable GLSL and compile it at creation through compileGPUShader (cached per core, so many instances parse once), while PlaneStatsGPU commits ``glslc -O`` output as a header and needs no compiler at all.
+Shaders reach the pipeline two ways, and the examples show one each: the invert filter and BoxBlur's GPU path ship readable GLSL and compile it at creation through compileGPUShader (cached per core, so many instances parse once), while PlaneStatsGPU commits ``glslc -O`` output as a header and needs no compiler at all.
 Both hand the same words to the same maintenance5